Appearance

 TipTap libraries comparison

 How @rozie-ui/tiptap compares to the existing per-framework TipTap wrappers.
-TipTap's editor core (@tiptap/core + ProseMirror) is framework-agnostic and mounts anywhere — every wrapper exists only to glue reactive state, forward extensions, and bridge node views.
-The result is an uneven ecosystem: first-party React/Vue, healthy community Svelte/Angular, a thin-and-stalling Solid story, and nothing for Lit.
-Rozie ships one source to all six.
+TipTap's editor core (@tiptap/core + ProseMirror) is framework-agnostic and mounts anywhere; every wrapper exists only to glue reactive state, forward extensions, and bridge node views.
+The ecosystem is uneven: first-party React/Vue, healthy community Svelte/Angular, a thin and stalling Solid story, and nothing for Lit. @rozie-ui/tiptap ships the same <TipTap> to all six frameworks: same props, same events, same two-way html binding, same command handle, installed as a pre-compiled package for your framework with no Rozie toolchain required.

 The wrappers at a glance